maduce/defcad-repo/README.md

 # License

 These files are open source.
-GNU General Public License v3 (GPLv3).

-# License
+#Version

 4.2 (Saito)